Makoto-San/Nayo-Discord-Bot/SECURITY.md

 If you see a vulnerability on Nayo like bugs and more please do this :
 >- Report the problem to Nayo Discord Server

->- Tell a Nayo Team Member what is the problem
+>- Ask a Nayo Team Membee about the problem

->- Tell us the version of
+>- Tell us in which version you encountered the problem (Version could not be choose, Version mean in what Version Period)